Credit 101

 What’s the lowest credit score?

-A 300 credit score is the lowest credit score you can have, but this isn’t necessarily the score that you start with.
+A 300 is the lowest credit score you can have, but this isn’t necessarily the score you start with.
 You don’t get a credit score until you have a bill reported to the major credit bureaus.
-If you’re making your payments on time, you may have a credit score that starts in the 600s.
-Typically, if you have the lowest credit score of 300, there are negative marks on your credit report that are lowering your score.
+If you’re making your payments on time, you may have a fair credit score that starts in the 600s.
+Typically, a credit score of 300 means you have negative marks on your credit report that are lowering your score.

 Your credit score may differ depending on which scoring model you’re looking at.
 While the most popular scoring model is FICO, there is also VantageScore®.
 Both scoring models have a total scale of 300 to 850, so the lowest possible credit score is 300 for both models.